EricSchuMa/PYOLO/README.md

 2D Bounding boxes annotated on 100.000 images for bus, traffic light, traffic sign, person, bike, truck, motor, car, train and rider.

 Berkeley Deep Drive data-set contains urban street scenes captured by dashboard cameras in cars.
-The data-set contains images for day and night scenes and varying weather conditions.
+The data set contains images for day and night scenes and varying weather conditions.
 Furthermore, different cameras have been used to capture the footage, resulting in varying image quality.

 Setup
 - 70% of data used for training